We would appreciate your feedback to help with continued improvement of this resource.

 The process of vertebroplasty is performed under local anaesthetic with sedation, so you will be awake and only the area where the vertebroplasty is being done will be numb.

 You will be awake but will not feel anything during the procedure.
 You will lie on your stomach and a needle will be placed through the edge of the vertebra from back to front to allow the injection of the PMMA.
 This is performed under fluoroscopic control so that the path of the needle into the vertebral body can be seen at all times.
 Fluoroscopy is an X-ray device where images or pictures of the body can be viewed directly on a screen.

-Before the PMMA is injected, an injection of contrast (X-ray dye) may be given.
+Before the PMMA is injected, an injection of contrast medium (also known as contrast agent or 'dye') may be given.
 This ensures that the PMMA will not leak either into the spinal canal where the spinal cord is or into the veins, which drain from the vertebral bones.
-The contrast or dye is much thinner than the cement so it leaks out much more easily and shows any potential problems.
+The contrast medium is much thinner than the cement so it leaks out much more easily and shows any potential problems.